moul/doc.cloud.online.net/www/documentation/docs_public/contents/howto/create_instance.md

 > <strong>Requirements</strong>
 - You have an account and are logged into [cloud.online.net](//cloud.online.net)
-- You have configured your [SSH Key](/account/ssh_keys.html)
+- You have configured your [SSH Key](/howto/ssh_keys.html)

-Each server that you create is a physical server dedicated for your personal use.<br/>
+Each server that you create is a physical server dedicated for you, there is no virtualization.<br/>
-After you've launched your server, you can connect and use it.
+After you've launched your server, you can connect as root and use it as you wish.

 There are five steps to provision a new server